arnicas/interactive-vis-course/Week7/README.md

 Add dots to your personal line charts (not my data!), following the model in [emissions_linescatterplot.html](emissions_linescatterplot.html) and [multiple_lines_labels.html](emissions_linescatterplot.html).
 They can be visible or not, animated or not - but they should have tooltips attached that show at least the x and y data values visible in them.
 Send me the gist with subject/label "Dots on Lines."

-Exra Extra Credit (10pt): If you want to try to do that with voronoi, to make it easier to pick lines/dots, you'll get an extra 10pt.
+Exra Credit (10pt): If you want to try to do that with voronoi, to make it easier to pick lines/dots, you'll get an extra 10pt.
 Beware data points that are at the same point, you may need to use d3.nest() like Mike does in his blocks example.

-TODO: Fix the voronoi example?

 **Homework 2: Transition Plot With Button** (35pt):